You qualify for Chapter 7 without needing to take or pass the “means test” if you fit within these admittedly narrow military exemptions.

 The Benefit of Avoiding the “Means Test”

 A few months ago we explained why most people who want to file a Chapter 7 case easily qualify to do so by passing the “means test.”
-(See Bankruptcy by Example: Pass the “Means Test” the Easy Way.)
 They pass it in most situations simply by having low enough income—no more than the published “median income” amounts for their state and family size.

 But not everybody passes the “means test.”
 If not, their cases are either “dismissed” (thrown out) or changed into a Chapter 13 “adjustment of debts” case.
 A Chapter 13 case requires paying creditors as much as your budget allows for a period of 3 to 5 years, while a Chapter 7 case usually “discharges” (legally writes off) most debts, and does so in a matter of 3 or 4 months, usually without needing to make any payment.
 So you can see why for many people Chapter 7 is a much better way to go than Chapter 13.
 And that’s why having a way to avoid the “means test” altogether could be very valuable.